gilzoide/libmosaic/README.md

 Libmosaic
 =========

-Mosaic ASC Art intended library.
+Mosaic, a ASC Art intended library.

 To build the project, use the scons script.
-For more information on building maae, hit `scons -h` in your console.
+For more information on building libmosaic, hit `scons -h` in your console.